-7.1.6 High Specification Vehicle Interface Connector
+4.22.6 High Specification Vehicle Interface Connector

 The standard system includes the High Capacity Auxiliary Fuse Panel and a Auxiliary Fuse Box, it is powered by two fuses from the Customer Connection Points at the driver's seat pedestal.
-The Ford production fit location of these feeds are under the carpet at the rear of the drivers seat pedestal and they need to be installed by the modifier as shown in figure E233938.
+The Ford production fit location of these feeds are under the carpet at the rear of the drivers seat pedestal and they need to be installed by the modifier.
 Therefore on high-specification vehicles there will only be one remaining customer connection point available for customer to use.

 The High Specification Vehicle Interface Connector (43 way connector), see E236206, is an order only option for production fit and can not be updated after the vehicle is built.
-The connector is located behind the glove box as shown in E233940.
+The connector is located behind the glove box.
 It provides access to multiple signals, power and ground.
 These signals include those required for Police/Emergency Service modifications.